 An ideal choice for Key Stage 3, our new ropes course will test teamwork, resilience, communication, and determination with wobbly crossings, swinging bridges and zip wires all in the treetops!
 We will get the most out of the day and jump on our bikes to explore the far corners of the Holkham estate, too.

-This exciting day is delivered by our partners Norfolk Adventure with prices at £15 per pupil (plus VAT).
+This exciting day is delivered by our partners Norfolk Adventure at an additional cost.
 Participants must be over 1m tall, wearing closed shoes and long trousers.

 Uniformed youth groups